Skip to content

 Interaction with other workflows¤

-The github-actions ecosystem updates to the caller workflow itself (i.e. bumping the action's @<sha> reference) produce PRs with the compatible group in the title, which does not match the migration workflow's if condition.
+The github-actions ecosystem updates to the caller workflow itself (i.e. bumping the action's @<sha> reference) produce PRs with the compatible group in the title, which does not match any migration workflow's if condition.
 These PRs are handled normally by auto-dependabot.yaml.